arcus/education_modules/tidy_data/tidy_data.md

 What do we mean by "tidy" data?

 To begin with, we're talking specifically about **"rectangular" data**.
 Rectangular data (or **"tabular"** data, from the word "table") has rows and columns.
 This is a very typical kind of data for many disciplines, but it's not the only data out there.
-Here's a few examples of data that are incredibly important but are not rectangular / tabular:
+Here are a few examples of data that are incredibly important but are not rectangular / tabular:

 * Wave form data, such as electrocardiogram data
 * Recordings of audio and/or video, such as videorecordings of babies at play